-Trigger Point Therapy
+What is Trigger Point Therapy?

 Muscles with trigger points are weaker than normal, healthy muscles because they are unable to perform their normal function and move through their full range of motion.
 Other muscles may also be affected by these muscle knots and develop trigger points if the affected muscle is not treated right away.
-There are other factors that can contribute to the problem such as poor nutrition, stress, and chronic illness.
+There are other factors that can contribute to the problem such as poor nutrition, stress and chronic illness.

-The therapist applies a firm digital pressure in locating specific points that cause pain and restricted movement.
+During a trigger point therapy, the therapist applies a firm digital pressure to locate specific points that cause pain and restricted movement.
 The client actively participates in the session through deep breaths to help the therapist identify the exact location and intensity of the discomfort.

 - Lower back pain

-- Shoulder pain
+- Muscle pain

 - Joint pain

-- sports and dance related injuries
+- Sports and dance-related injuries

-- carpal tunnel syndrome
+- Carpal tunnel syndrome

-- temporomandibular joint (TMJ) disorders
+- Temporomandibular joint (TMJ) disorders

-- stress and fatigue
+- Stress and fatigue

 - Plantar fasciitis